csbg/BioinformaticsPracticals1/Script_UNIX.md

 gunzip -c GRCh38_reformatted.gz | grep "seq:[ACTG]*TTAAGACA" | head -30
 ```

 Now we extract the gene symbols of these matches.
-First we match all text before the text "gene_symbol"
+First we match all text before the text "gene_symbol" and delete it.
 ```
 gunzip -c GRCh38_reformatted.gz | grep "seq:[ACTG]*TTAAGACA" | sed 's/^.*gene_symbol://g' | head -30
 ```

-Then we also remove all text after the gene symbol
+Then we also remove all text after the gene symbol, in this case the space and everything (`.*`) after that until the end of the line (`$`).
 ```
 gunzip -c GRCh38_reformatted.gz | grep "seq:[ACTG]*TTAAGACA" | sed 's/^.*gene_symbol://g' | sed 's/ .*$//g'  | head -30
 ```